sophiathekitty/NullHub/README.md

-# Micro Display
+# Null Hub

-a micro display using a raspberry pi zero and mini PiTFT hat. testing out pulling this to the pi so maybe i can have them do automatic pulls...

-### Hardware

- * all in one package for hardware: [Mini Color PiTFT Ad Blocking Pi-Hole Kit - No Soldering!](https://www.adafruit.com/product/4475)
- * raspberry pi zero wh: [Raspberry Pi Zero WH (Zero W with Headers)](https://www.adafruit.com/product/3708)
- * raspberry pi zero wh: [Adafruit Mini PiTFT - 135x240 Color TFT Add-on for Raspberry Pi](https://www.adafruit.com/product/4393)
+this is a base setup for my home automation and similar projects that i'm running on raspberry pis. the folder setup is to help me keep stuff organized and also because the folders have pretty icons in visual studio code.

+i'm going to try to get the basic features i want for the different pis. and i'm probably going to see about forking this repo for the different projects that will use this base.

+most of this project is currently private but my goal is to make as much of it available as open source and try to include instructions for setting up the different raspberry pi devices.

+i apologize for anybody looking for something useful now... i'll probably focus mostly on some of the smaller device projects before i'm ready to make key features like the hub available. but if any of this code helps you with something you're working on it that's awesome.

 ## Setup

-first run the raspberry pi config wizard and get everything setup so you can ssh into the pi and it's connected to your network. also make sure to enable the spi interface
+first run the raspberry pi config wizard and get everything setup so you can ssh into the pi and it's connected to your network. may also want to enable the serial, gpio, and spi interfaces depending on the project.

 ```bash
 sudo raspi-config